Advantage of urine based molecular diagnosis of Zika virus

 Urine and serum collection for molecular testing is recommended for the evaluation of patients for Zika virus (ZIKV) infection.
 Urine is a good alternative testing sample when blood collection is problematic.

 It is difficult to diagnose ZIKV infection based on clinical signs and symptoms alone due to overlaps with other viruses, in addition infection is asymptomatic in most adult healthy patients.
 The review appeared to identify different diagnostic methods for ZIKV with an emphasis on non-invasive methods for sample collections.
 Systematic search methods were used but review methods were not described.
 Twelve (12) studies were identified (predominantly single case studies) of the use of urine samples for RT-PCR testing of ZIKV.

-Adolescents, Adults, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Epidemic, Female, Health, Healthcare workers, HIV and sexually transmitted infections, Host population, Infants/neonates, Infections and infectious diseases, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Male, Minorities, Neonates/infants, Nervous system and neurological diseases, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, stateless, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Epidemic/Endemic, Health, Healthcare workers, HIV and sexually transmitted infections, Host population, Infants/neonates, Infections and infectious diseases (all), Internally displaced population, LGBT (lesbian gay bisexual and transgender), Minorities, Neonates/infants, Nervous system and neurologic conditions, Non-combatant, Older people, Persons with disabilities, Pregnant/lactating women, Prisoners/Detainees, Returning population, Stateless, Viral fevers/VHF, Zoonotic and other pathogens